laelath/jfunge/README.md

 Oh wait... it's segfaulting?

-Perhaps this isn't surprising to people, especially those familiar with operating systems, but the system is "helpfully" preventing us from writing to out program by raising a segfault when we try to write to the memory pages containing the program code, assuming that any such writes must be erroneous because what madman would create a program that dynamically modifies itself?
+Perhaps this isn't surprising to people, especially those familiar with operating systems, but the system is "helpfully" preventing us from writing to the program by raising a segfault when we try to write to memory pages containing executable code, assuming that any such writes must be erroneous or the result of an abuse of a security vulnerability.

 The fix for this is thankfully simple.
 The setup instructions call `sys_mprotect` to enable writing to the memory pages in which the program grid reside.
 This does add one final challenge of ensuring that the grid is aligned to the start of a memory page